This article is dedicated to my mother, who is 91 years today. Happy birthday Mum!

 “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
-It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
-Love does not delight in evil but rejoices with the truth.
-It always protects, always trusts, always hopes, always perseveres.”
+Love does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
+It does not delight in evil but rejoices with the truth.
+And it always protects, always trusts, always hopes, always perseveres.”
 (1 Corinthians, chapter 13).

 “For the Spirit which you have now received is not a spirit of slavery to put you once more in bondage to fear, but you have received the Spirit of adoption – the Spirit producing sonship – in the bliss of which we cry, Abba!
 Father!
 The Spirit himself thus testifies with our own spirit, assuring us that we are children of God.”
 (Romans, chapter 8).